spbu-coding-2022/trees-8/CONTRIBUTING.md

-# Внесение правок
+# Making edits

-## Основные советы
+## Basic Tips

-1. Не используйте merge, только rebase (для сохранения линейной истории коммитов)
-2. Не менять чужие ветки без крайней необходимости
-3. Перепроверьте историю коммитов перед созданием пулл реквеста
-4. **Перепроверьте, что вы в правильной ветке**, никогда не коммитьте напрямую в main

-## Правила добавления коммитов
+1. Don't use merge, only rebase (to keep a linear commit history)
+2. Do not change other people's branches unless absolutely necessary
+3. Recheck your commit history before creating a pull request
+4. **Check you're on the right branch**, never commit directly in main

+## Rules for adding commits

-Коммиты добавляются в соответствии с conventional commits. Т.е `<type>(<scope>): <body>`.
+Commits are added according to conventional commits.
+Those `<type>(<scope>): <body>`.

-Поле `<type>` должно принимать одно из этих значений:
+The `<type>` field must take one of these values:

-* `feat` для добавления новой функциональности
+* `feat` to add new functionality
-* `fix` для исправления бага в программе
-* `refactor` для рефакторинга кода, например, переименования переменной
-* `test` для добавления тестов, их рефакторинга
-* `struct` для изменений связанных с изменением структуры проекта (НО НЕ КОДА), например изменение расположения папок
+* `fix` to fix a bug in the program
+* `refactor` for code refactoring, such as renaming a variable
+* `test` to add tests, refactor them
+* `struct` for changes related to a change in the structure of the project (BUT NOT CODE), for example, changing folder locations
-* `ci` для различных задач ci/cd
+* `ci` for various ci/cd tasks

-Поле `<body>` содержит суть изменений в повелительном наклонении настоящего времени на английском языке без точки в конце, первое слово - глагол с маленькой буквы.
-Примеры:
+The `<body>` field contains the gist of the changes in the present imperative in English without the dot in at the end, the first word is a verb with a small letter.
+Examples:

-* Хорошо: "feat: Add module for future BST implementations"
+* Good: "feat: Add module for future BST implementations"
-* Плохо: "Added module for future BST implementations."
+* Bad: "Added module for future BST implementations."

-## Правила для пулл реквестов

-**НЕ ТЫКАТЬ НА ЗЕЛЕНУЮ КНОПОЧКУ `REBASE AND MERGE` БЕЗ РЕВЬЮ**

-**Запрещено** сливать свой пулл реквест в ветку самостоятельно.

-Если тыкаете на зеленую кнопочку, то **убедитесь**, что на ней написано `REBASE AND MERGE`

-Ревью происходит в виде комметариев к пулл реквестам, обсуждения в чате команды и личном общении.
+## Rules for pull requests

+**Forbidden** to merge your pull request into the branch yourself.

+If you click on the green button, then **make sure** that it says `REBASE AND MERGE`

+The review takes place in the form of comments to pull requests, discussions in the team chat and personal communication.